lastmind4/selenium-workshop/README-need-http-proxy.md

     docker run -it selenium-3.4.1

-Test case can be input now:
+Test case(which fetch and print out trending projects in github) can be input now:
 ```python
 from selenium import webdriver
 from selenium.webdriver.common.desired_capabilities import DesiredCapabilities